A Set of Rules for Model Validation: Introduction

 \section{Introduction}

-Model validation is a fundamental task in all modern data-driven systems, whether they fall under the broad categories of Statistics, Machine Learning (ML), Artificial Intelligence (AI), or more specialized fields like chemometrics.
+Model validation is a fundamental task in all modern data-driven systems, whether they fall under the broad categories of Statistics, Machine Learning, Artificial Intelligence, or more specialized fields like chemometrics.
 Validation has become a major focus for regulatory and standardization bodies, with key reports and standards highlighting the growing concern for ensuring the trustworthiness and reliability of data-driven models:

-\begin{itemize} \item NIST AI Risk Management Framework (AI RMF 1.0, 2023): Published by the U.S. Department of Commerce, this framework provides management techniques to address the risks and ensure the trustworthiness of AI systems, with validation as a core component. \item The EU AI Act of 2024, landmark piece of EU legislation that categorizes AI systems by risk level, where validation is not defined as a best practice but a legal requirement within the conformity assessment. \item The ISO/IEC TS 4213:2022, by the International Organization for Standardization (ISO), describes approaches and methods to ensure the relevance, legitimacy and extensibility of machine learning classification performance assertions. \item The IEEE P2841™-2022 is a recommended practice for the framework and process for deep learning evaluation. \end{itemize}
+\begin{itemize} \item NIST Artificial Intelligence Risk Management Framework (AI RMF 1.0, 2023): Published by the U.S. Department of Commerce, this framework provides management techniques to address the risks and ensure the trustworthiness of AI systems, with validation as a core component. \item The EU AI Act of 2024, landmark piece of EU legislation that categorizes AI systems by risk level, where validation is not defined as a best practice but a legal requirement within the conformity assessment. \item The ISO/IEC TS 4213:2022, by the International Organization for Standardization (ISO), describes approaches and methods to ensure the relevance, legitimacy and extensibility of machine learning classification performance assertions. \item The American Society for Testing and Materials (ASTM) E2617 provides a formal framework for the validation of empirically derived multivariate calibrations/models.